 4. Paraphrase

-Paraphrasing is an effective communication technique, says Kelly.
+Paraphrasing is an effective communication technique, says Meron.
 “Sometimes what you’re hearing is not exactly what they’re saying.
 So, relaying it back to them by saying ‘Okay, so this is what I’m hearing.
 Is that what you meant?’”
 It’s also a way of showing someone that they are heard and understood and that their thoughts are valid and respected.

 5. Collaborate